serverfarmer/serverfarmer/README.md

 ## How to contribute

-We are welcome to contributions of any kind: bug fixes, added code comments, support for new operating system versions, GPG keys in sf-gpg extension etc.
+We are welcome to contributions of any kind: bug fixes, added code comments, support for new operating system versions or hardware etc.

 If you want to contribute:
 - fork this repository and clone it to your machine